 The Ceremony

-The wedding ceremony will be a traditional Marriage Service using liturgy from the Church of England’s Common Worship.
+The wedding officiant will be the Revd.
+John Simpson assisted by Revd.
+Doug Zimmerman.
+The ceremony will be a traditional Marriage Service using liturgy from the Church of England’s Common Worship.
 This means that the ceremony will include hymns, prayers and blessings to reflect Katy and Jason’s Christian faith, and their devotion to God and one another.
 All who attend the ceremony are welcome to join in with the hymns and prayers, and experience the joy and peace of being in a historic building where couples have celebrated and solidified their commitment together for centuries.

 Please see map below for the location of the Church and Reception.
 (Click to enlarge)